 So, what's in the boot?

 Upper leather - Thick leather hides from Horween, Seidel, C.F.
 Stead and coming Fall 2022 - Parkhurst's very own leathers developed with our Spanish tannery.
 All weights start typically around 5/6 ounces for aniline bovine and other articles.
-Kudu however, due to the nature of the hide, will be right around 4.5-5 ounces.
+Kudu however, due to the nature of the hide, will be right around 4.5-5 ounces due to the animal.
 Every upper is both hand and machine-lasted, using the assistance of the lasting machine for the toebox.

 Lining Leather - Vegetable tanned leather usually in the 1.4-1.8 oz. weight range.
 Moc toe and Chelsea styles are vegetable tanned calfskin.